TSO-Network/assets/README.md

 # assets
-All the required assets needed across the platform
+All the assets used across our different plateforms